Veneto: Demographics

-Veneto has about 4,851,851 inhabitants as of 2025, ranking it as the 5th most populated region in Italy.
-Veneto is also the 5th most densely populated region at 264.5 inhabitants per km^{2}.
+Veneto has 4,857,460 inhabitants as of 2026, ranking it as the 5th most populated region in Italy.
+Veneto is also the 5th most densely populated region at 264.8 inhabitants per km^{2}.
 This is particularly true in the provinces of Padua, Venice and Treviso, where the inhabitants per km^{2} are above 300.
-Belluno is the least densely populated province, with 54.7 inhabitants per km^{2}.
-49.3% of the population are male and 50.7% are female.
-Minors make up 14.7% of the population, and seniors make up 24.9%, compared to the Italian average of 14.9% and 24.7% respectively.
+Belluno is the least densely populated province, with 54.6 inhabitants per km^{2}.
+49.4% of the population are male, and 50.6% are female.
+Minors make up 14.4% of the population, and seniors make up 25.3%.

 Like the other regions of Northern Italy and Central Italy, though with a certain time lag, Veneto has been experiencing a phase of very slow population growth caused by the dramatic fall in fertility.
 The overall population has so far been increasing – though only slightly – due to the net immigration started at the end of the 1980s, after more than 20 years of massive exodus from the poorer areas of the region.

-Immigration and ethnicity
+Migration

 Nearly 3 million Venetians left their country between 1861 and 1961 to escape poverty.
 Many emigrated to Brazil and Argentina.
 After World War II, they moved to other European countries.
 In 2008, there were 260,849 Venetian citizens living outside of Italy (5.4% of the region's population), the largest number was found in Brazil, with 57,052 Venetians, followed by Switzerland, with 38,320, and Argentina, with 31,823.
-There are several million people of Venetian descent around the world, particularly in Brazil, in the states of Rio Grande do Sul, Santa Catarina and Paraná.
+There are several million people of Venetian descent around the world, particularly in Brazil, in the states of Rio Grande do Sul, Santa Catarina, São Paulo and Paraná.
 Local names in Southern Brazil such as Nova Schio, Nova Bassano, Nova Bréscia, Nova Treviso, Nova Veneza, Nova Pádua and Monteberico indicate the Venetian origin of their inhabitants.
 In recent years, people of Venetian descent from Brazil and Argentina have been migrating to Italy.

 Due to the impressive economic growth of the last two decades, Veneto has turned into a land of immigration and has been attracting more and more immigrants since the 1990s.